This post will provide information about visiting the ancient Baths of Caracalla, named for the reigning emperor from 211-218 A.D.

 The Roma Pass can include the following attractions:

-There are a few additional benefits which you can learn about by reading our post on Rome Tourist Passes.
+There are a few additional benefits that you can learn about by reading our post on Rome Tourist Passes.

 Concessions include €5 tickets for European Union citizens between 18 and 25, as well as disabled visitors with one companion.